crushing-security/Crushing-Security-Community/Resources/Courses_Practical_Security_Challenges_CTFs/practical-security-challenges.md

+# Practical Security Challenges

+## Introduction
+Welcome to the community-driven CTF and security challenge resource center.
+This space is dedicated to hands-on, practical challenges that help hone your cybersecurity skills.
+Whether you're a beginner looking to get started or an expert seeking a challenge, this list has something for everyone.

 ### **🌐 Introduction**

 Welcome to the community-driven CTF and security challenge resource center.
 This space is dedicated to hands-on, practical challenges that help hone your cybersecurity skills.
 Whether you're a beginner looking to get started or an expert seeking a challenge, this list has something for everyone.